edmondscommerce/doctrine-static-meta/docs/Getting-Started.md

 ## Using a Build Script

 It is highly recommended that you have a build script to build up your entities, relations, fields, embeddables

-For inspiration on how to do this, suggest looking at the aforementioned [example projects repo](https://github.com/edmondscommerce/doctrine-static-meta-example)

 You have the choice of writing a BASH script which runs the commands, or writing a PHP script which interacts with the [Generator](./../src/CodeGeneration/Generator) objects directly.